STELLA-LYE/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: UC011 - Add a telegram link**
+**Use case: UC012 - Generate email template containing telegram invite link**

 **MSS**

-1. TA requests to add a specific telegram link to a particular group
+1. TA requests generation of an email template to send the telegram invite link for a specific group
-2. System adds the telegram link to the group
+2. System shows the email template prefilled with emails of specific students recipients and the telegram invite link for that particular group

     Use case ends.

 **Extensions**

 * 1a.
-The given telegram link is invalid or incomplete.
+The given group name parameter is invalid.

   Use case resumes at step 1.